Schoenus pseudoloreus

 Schoenus pseudoloreus is a species of sedge endemic to the Western Cape and Northern Cape provinces of South Africa.
-Its range also reaches the western border of the Eastern Cape Province.
+Its range also reaches the western border of Eastern Cape Province.

 Diagnostic characters

 The key diagnostic characters of S. pseudoloreus are its narrowly contracted flowering heads with bracts having small ear-like membranaceous extensions that cover the base of each spike.
 The spikelets of S. pseudoloreus often have firm glumes, as in Schoenus compar and Schoenus arenicola.
 The leaves of S. pseudoloreus are usually terete (round) and the leaf sheaths are red in colour, except in northern variants that tend to be overall lighter in colour.
 In addition, the leaf sheaths and part of the flowering stems are often sticky.

 Similar to other sedges, plants in this group are very difficult to identify.
 It appears that part of this problem is caused by the tendency of the southern African Schoenus to form hybrids with each other.
 Preliminary evidence suggests that there might be hybridization in S. pseudoloreus.